bergesinstitute/grafmethodenglish/book-5-unit-9.md

 # Review (repaso)

-Review all five books.
-You should be able to explain every concept to another person.
+Go over units 1-8 and review everything until you know it to the point where you could explain it to someone else.

-🔹 Repasa los cinco libros.
-Deberías ser capaz de explicar todos los conceptos a otra persona.
+🔹 Repasa las unidades 1-8 hasta que llegues al punto en el que puedas explicar todo a otra persona.

 # Homework